LezWatch/lwtv-underscores/readme.md

 - Uses Composer for adding project dependencies.
 - Includes automated build and deploy pipelines to servers using Github actions

+## Scheduled Actions

+Server crontab is used to run CLI commands that generate and update complex content.

+The command `wp lwtv generate cron daily` will run a different debugger each day, update the FacetWP cache, and so on.

 # Requirements

 - PHP 8.2 or higher